wp-plugins/membership/readme.txt

 So if you'd like to create a site like GigaOm, Izzy Video, PSD Tuts, now you can do that with ease!

-Essentially Membership lite allows you to transform your WordPress site into a fully functional membership site - where you can provide access to downloads, online content, videos, forums, support and more through flexible membership levels and options.

-So, you can use Membership lite to create...
+= So, you can use Membership lite to create... =

 A WordPress membership site, offering resources, forums, downloads, videos, support and more... with two different levels of membership and complete customizations.

 Multiple membership sites on a WordPress MultiSite install - so any user of your site can have their own membership site.

-How does it work... well, it's really easy.
+= How does it work... well, it's really easy. =

 Simply follow the instructions in the installation and configuration guide